viniciusgerevini/shromp/docs/en/3-examples/index.md

 Here are some examples and guides I think might be interesting.

-Whenever I get an interesting question that I think worth documenting I will come back and add it here.
+Whenever I get an interesting question that I think worth documenting, I will come back and add it here.